Last updated 9/22/23

 The grillmaster lifestyle is on the rise, there's no doubt about that.
-I mean, it makes sense-- you get together with family and friends, enjoy the outdoors, entertain, and (best of all) you get to savor that sweet, smoky, hot-off-the-grill flavor.
-Unfortunately, you can't just wake up and be a grillmaster...
+You get together with family and friends, enjoy the outdoors, entertain, and (best of all) you get to savor that sweet, smoky, hot-off-the-grill flavor.
+Unfortunately, you can't just wake up and be a grillmaster.

 Mistake #1 - Using the wrong type of grill

 Propane grills - Propane grills are the most convenient grill.
 They're easy to turn on/off, they have dummy-proof heat controls, and they heat up very quickly.
 However, keeping extra propane on hand (you never know when the tank will run out) is seen as inconvenient for many people.

 Electric grills - Electric grills are about as easy to use as propane, and they're definitely the safest option.
 However, there is no open flame, so some say it's no different than using a stove top.
 Also, they're very easy to clean, but the functionality is similar to frying, so spatters and splats are common.

 Charcoal grills - Charcoal grills are the most popular grill due to the added flavors charcoal creates, and there are so many different ways to use a charcoal grill, the possibilities are endless.
 Unfortunately, despite their popularity, many find them confusing to use and annoying to clean.

 Wood grills - Wood grills are a favorite among campers and outdoorsmen.
 They create a flavor profile unlike any other grill (imagine a roasted marshmallow over a campfire).
 However, they are the most time-consuming, the most difficult to keep lit, and often the most dangerous.

 Mistake #2 - Not prepping the grill correctly

 At least once at the beginning of each grilling season, a grill needs prepped.